✦ UNDERSTANDING CBT

 The Worry Does Not Stop.
-Even When the Work Day Ends.
+Even When the Work Ends.

 What Is CBT?
-A Plain Explanation.
+A Plain Explanation

-CBT stands for Cognitive Behavioral Therapy.
 Here is how it works in simple terms:

 Cognitive refers to your thoughts.
-The way you interpret situations — a missed call, a critical comment, a physical symptom — shapes how you feel.
+The way you interpret situations a missed call, a critical comment, a physical symptom shapes how you feel.
 CBT helps you catch the automatic thoughts that happen below awareness and examine whether they are accurate.

-Behavioral refers to what you do.
+Behavior refers to what you do.
 When we are anxious, we avoid.
 When we are depressed, we withdraw.
 These behaviors feel protective but actually make things worse.
 CBT teaches you to gradually re-engage with life in ways that break this cycle.

 CBT is not just talking.
 Each session has structure.
 You learn specific skills.
 You practice them between sessions.
 Progress is tracked.
-There is a beginning, a middle, and an end — usually 12 to 20 sessions.
+There is a beginning, a middle, and an end, usually 12 to 20 sessions.

 CBT for Anxiety in Indore